gesteves/trebekbot/README.md

 ## Installation

 Unfortunately, jService.io, which is the third-party service from which Trebekbot sourced the questions and answers, has shut down permanently.
-As such, Trebekbot no longer works and cannot be installed any more.
+As such, Trebekbot no longer works and cannot be installed.
 Thanks for playing!

 ## Usage